All Conditions & Treatments

 • remove older fatigued bone

-The body tries to replace old bone that it has removed.
-However, the amount of bone replaced is reduced as we age and in people with certain diseases such as rheumatoid arthritis.
+The body tries to replace the old bone that it has removed.
+The amount of bone replaced is reduced during aging and in people with certain diseases such as rheumatoid arthritis.

-The good news is that we can do things to make bones healthier, stimulate bone formation and slow down bone remodeling.
+The good news is that we can do things to make bones healthier, stimulate bone formation, and slow down bone resorption.
 Bone remodeling is the body’s way of breaking down weak bone and rebuilding stronger bone.
-At around age 27 to 30, our bones are strongest and at peak mineral density.
-However, after this age, there is a slow and steady decline in bone strength, accompanied by an increased risk of developing osteopenia and osteoporosis.
+At approximately age 30, our bones are strongest and at peak mineral density.
+However, after this age, there is a slow and steady decline in bone strength accompanied by an increased risk of developing osteopenia and osteoporosis.

 Who is at risk for osteoporosis?

-According to estimates of the US Department of Health and Human Services (HHS) Healthy People 2020 Initiative:
+According to estimates of the US Department of Health and Human Services (HHS) Healthy People 2030:

-At the same time, some young persons in their teens and twenties (particularly those with a history of bone fracture, eating disorders or excessive use of corticosteroid drugs), are also diagnosed with osteopenia and osteoporosis.
+At the same time, young people in their teens and twenties (particularly those with a history of bone fracture, eating disorders or excessive use of corticosteroid drugs), are also diagnosed with osteopenia and osteoporosis.

 • race/gender/age: Caucasian and Asian postmenopausal women over the age of 65; men over the age of 70